powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-SetupBuilderEnvironment.md

 Let's set up your machine to start building your first Document Model.
 Don't worry if this is your first time setting up a development environment - we'll guide you through each step!

 :::info
-If you've already setup git, node, and npm, your most important step is to install the Powerhouse CLI with the command `pnpm install ph-cmd`.
+If you've already set up Git, Node, and pnpm, your most important step is to install the Powerhouse CLI with the command `pnpm install ph-cmd`.
 A global install is recommended if you want to use the command from any directory as a power user.
-In this case use `pnpm install -g ph-cmd` The Powerhouse CLI is used to create, build, and run your Document Models and gives you direct access to a series of [Powerhouse Builder Tools](../Create/BuilderTools)
+In this case use `pnpm install -g ph-cmd`.
+The Powerhouse CLI is used to create, build, and run your Document Models and gives you direct access to a series of [Powerhouse Builder Tools](../Create/BuilderTools)
 :::

 The Powerhouse CLI (`ph-cmd`) is a command-line interface tool that provides essential commands for managing Powerhouse projects.
 You can get access to the Powerhouse Ecosystem tools by installing them globally using: